+- 5.1 The rules do not apply to you when:

 - (a) practising as an employee of:

 - (i) a local authority;

 - (ii) statutory undertakers;

 - (iii) a body whose accounts are audited by the Comptroller and Auditor General;

 - (iv) the Duchy of Lancaster;

 - (v) the Duchy of Cornwall; or

 - (vi) the Church Commissioners; or

 - (b) practising as the Solicitor of the City of London; or

 - (c) carrying out the functions of:

 - (i) a coroner or other judicial office; or

 - (ii) a sheriff or under-sheriff; or

-- (d) practising as a manager or employee of an authorised non-SRA firm or licensed non-SRA firm, and acting within the scope of that firm's authorisation to practise.
+- (d) practising as a manager or employee of an authorised non-SRA firm, and acting within the scope of that firm's authorisation to practise.

-- (i) [deleted]

-- (ii) [deleted]

-- (iii) A person practising as a manager or employee of an authorised non-SRA firm, or licensed non-SRA firm, is exempt from the Accounts Rules when acting within the scope of the firm's authorisation.
+A person practising as a manager or employee of an authorised non-SRA firm is exempt from the Accounts Rules when acting within the scope of the firm's authorisation.
 Thus if a solicitor is a partner or employee in a firm authorised by the Council for Licensed Conveyancers, the rules will not apply to any money received by the solicitor in connection with conveyancing work.
-However if the solicitor does in-house litigation work say collecting money owed to the firm the Accounts Rules will apply to any money received by the solicitor in that context.
+However if the solicitor does in-house litigation work - say collecting money owed to the firm - the Accounts Rules will apply to any money received by the solicitor in that context.
 This is because, whilst in-house litigation work is within the scope of the solicitor's authorisation as an individual, it is outside the scope of authorisation of the firm.

-Rule 6 - Principals' responsibility for compliance
+Rule 6: Principals' responsibility for compliance

-All the principals in a firm must ensure compliance with the rules by the principals themselves and by everyone employed in the firm.
+6.1 All the principals in a firm must ensure compliance with the rules by the principals themselves and by everyone employed in the firm.
 This duty also extends to the directors of a recognised body or licensed body which is a company, or to the members of a recognised body or licensed body which is an LLP.
-It also extends to the COFA of a firm {(whether a manager or non-manager)}.
+It also extends to the COFA of a firm (whether a manager or non-manager).

+(i) Rule 8.5(d) of the SRA Authorisation Rules requires all firms to have a COFA.
 The appointment of a COFA satisfies the requirement under section 92 of the Legal Services Act 2007 for a licensed body to appoint a Head of Finance and Administration.
 Under rule 6 of the accounts rules, the COFA must ensure compliance with the accounts rules.
 This obligation is in addition to, not instead of, the duty of all the principals to ensure compliance (the COFA may be subject to this duty both as COFA and as a principal).
-Under rule 8.5(ed) of the [SRA Authorisation Rules], the COFA must report any breaches of the accounts rules to the SRA as soon as reasonably practicable.
-(See also \\xxoutcomes 3 and 4 of Chapter 10\ of the Code of Conduct in relation to the general duty to report serious financial difficulty or serious misconduct or serious financial difficulties.)
+Under rule 8.5(e) of the SRA Authorisation Rules, the COFA of a licensed body must report any breaches, and the COFA of a recognised body must report material breaches, of the accounts rules to the SRA as soon as reasonably practicable.
+The COFA of a recognised sole practitioner has a duty to report material breaches under regulation 4.8(e) of the SRA Practising Regulations.
+All COFAs must record any breaches and make those records available to the SRA on request.
+(See also outcomes 10.3 and 10.4 of Chapter 10 of the SRA Code of Conduct in relation to the general duty to report serious financial difficulty or serious misconduct.)

-Rule 7 - Duty to remedy breaches
+Rule 7: Duty to remedy breaches